mongodb/docs/source/includes/table-transactions-operations.rst

      - :dbcommand:`findAndModify`

-     - Starting in MongoDB 4.4, if the update or replace operation is run with ``upsert: true`` on a non-existing collection, the collection is implicitly created.
+     - If the update or replace operation is run with ``upsert: true`` on a non-existing collection, the collection is implicitly created.

        In MongoDB 4.2 and earlier, if ``upsert: true``, the operation must be run on an existing collection.